 8. Should I try to install a solar panel system myself?

-After seeing the cost of solar panels you might want to just install them yourself, but it’s important that you talk to your local building inspector first, and also that you hire an experienced electrician to make sure all the wiring is correct.
-Even if you know a lot about electricity it’s good to have a licensed electrician do his job in this situation, and in most states it’s actually required.
+After seeing the cost of solar panels, you might be thinking of installing them yourself.
+It’s important that you talk to your local building inspector first, and also that you hire an experienced electrician to make sure all the wiring is correct.
+Even if you know a lot about electricity, it’s a good idea to hire a licensed electrician, and in most states, it’s actually required.

 9. How can I get solar grants from the government?

 There are many grant programs and federal incentives for getting a solar power system.
-The American Recovery and Reinvestment Act will reimburse you up to 30% of your costs with installing a solar panel system, and there are many local programs for helping you pay for using solar to power your home.
-Each location is different so you will want to check with your state or city to see what grants are offered in your area.
+The American Recovery and Reinvestment Act will reimburse you up to 30% of the cost of installing a solar panel system, and there are many local programs that will help you pay for using solar energy to power your home.
+Each location is different so you will want to investigate the possible grants that are offered in your area.
 The Department of Energy’s website is a great place to see what grants are applicable to your situation.

 10. How long should a solar panel last?

-Most solar panel manufactures offer a 25 year warranty, but chances are you will not have to use it because they can last much longer than this.
-And that’s a good thing since it will take most people about 20 years before they see the solar panels turning a profit for them.
+Most solar panel manufactures offer a 25 year warranty, but chances are you will not have to use it because they can last much longer than 25 years.
+And, that’s a good thing since it will take most people about 20 years before they see the solar panels turning a profit for them.
 There are reports of some solar panels lasting more than 40 years, but 25 years is a good average.
-If you keep your panels well maintained and cleaned they should have no problem lasting long into the future.
+If you keep your panels well maintained and cleaned, they should have no problem lasting long into the future.